#1 A romance across factions

 Shiro is not a one-man team.
 His unit consists of the struggling musician Eledore, the ass-kicking warrior Karen, a timid young man called Michel, and veteran soldier Terry Sanders.
 All of them are immediately fun characters, but there is always more to them than immediately apparent.

 Terry’s arc is perhaps the most interesting one.
 A veteran of many battles, Terry has developed a bad reputation because all his former teams were wiped out in combat with only him surviving.
 Shiro’s unit is his latest deployment and, as he finds himself gaining respect for his new commander, he begins to grow fearful that it might happen again.
 Terry is a big, strong dude, yet you see him constantly getting bullied.
 Soldiers spread rumors of him being a team-killer or taunt him to his face that he’ll get more people killed and should resign.
-And as ridiculous as it is, Terry really has started believing that he is cursed.
+And as ridiculous as that sounds, Terry really has started believing that he is cursed.

 The personalities and individual stories are constantly progressing, so you keep learning new things about these characters.
 Michel is writing letters to some unseen girlfriend back home, Eledore’s goofball antics hide a very real and passionate ambition, and Karen is just an awesome character that I constantly wanted to see more of.
 Again, these are wonderful characters that feel like Gundam protagonists, and it delights me that we didn’t need 50+ episodes to tell their stories.